yoctoproject/poky/documentation/ref-manual/classes.rst

 :term:`STAGING_KERNEL_DIR` directory to allow out-of-tree module builds using the :ref:`ref-classes-module` class.

-This means that each built kernel module is packaged separately and inter-module dependencies are created by parsing the ``modinfo`` output.
+Each built kernel module is packaged separately and inter-module dependencies are created by parsing the ``modinfo`` output.
 If all modules are required, then installing the ``kernel-modules`` package installs all packages with modules and various other kernel packages such as ``kernel-vmlinux``.

 The :ref:`ref-classes-kernel` class contains logic that allows you to embed an initial RAM filesystem (:term:`Initramfs`) image when you build the kernel image.
 For